-The Company believes that its close collaborations with its customers over the past twelve years have contributed to its position in the MOCVD process technology and production systems market.
-The Company's objective is to capitalize on this position to become a leading supplier of compound semiconductor wafers and package-ready devices.
+The Company has become a leading developer of MOCVD process technology and production systems through twelve years of close collaboration with its customers.
+The Company's objective is to capitalize on this position to become a leading supplier of epitaxial wafers and package-ready devices.
 The key elements of the Company's strategy include:

 Provide Complete Compound Semiconductor Solutions.
 The Company's vertically-integrated product offerings allow it to provide complete compound semiconductor solutions to a broad range of electronics manufacturers in order to meet their diverse technology requirements.
 The Company plans to capitalize on the growing need of electronics manufacturers to reach the market faster and more cost-efficiently with high volumes of end products.
 The Company assists its customers with device design, process development and optimal configuration of production systems.
-Moreover, the Company can also serve its customers as a reliable source for high-volume production of wafers or package-ready devices.
+Moreover, the Company can also serve its customers as a reliable source for high volume production of wafers or package-ready devices.
 Through its materials science expertise, process technology and commercial production systems, the Company intends to become an integral part of its customers' compound semiconductor product life cycle.

 Form Strategic Relationships with Customers.
 By developing enabling technologies, the Company seeks to form strategic alliances with its customers in order to obtain long-term development and high volume production contracts.
-For example, the Company currently has a strategic relationship with General Motors under which it has developed and enhanced the device structure and production process for, and has received a purchase order to manufacture, MR sensor products for use in General Motors' automotive applications.
+For example, the Company currently has a strategic relationship with General Motors under which it has developed and enhanced the device structure and production process for, and is manufacturing, MR sensor products for use in General Motors' automotive applications.
 In addition, the Company has been integrally involved with a large telecommunication concern in connection with the development of solar cell technologies for satellites.
 Throughout its association with this customer, the Company has successfully customized its production systems to meet the customer's special high-performance device requirements.
 The Company intends to actively seek similar strategic relationships with other key customers in order to further expand its technological and production base.

 Expand Technology Leadership.
 The Company has developed and optimized its compound semiconductor processes and has developed higher performance production systems through substantial investments in research and development.
 The Company works closely with its customers to identify specific performance criteria in its production systems, wafers and package-ready devices.
 The Company intends to continue to expend substantial resources in research and development in order to enhance the performance of its production systems and to further expand its process and materials science expertise, including the development of new low cost, high volume wafers and package-ready devices for its customers.
-The Company employs 15 persons holding Ph.D.s in various science applications, nine of whom work in research and development.
+The Company employs 15 persons holding Ph.Ds in materials science, 9 of whom work in research and development.